What does “Member FDIC” mean to you?

 What is a Certificate of Deposit (CD)?

-Are you seeing great rates advertised on CD’s but you’re unsure what that means for you?
+Are you seeing great interest rates advertised on CD’s but you’re unsure what that means for you?
 A CD, or certificate of deposit, is a federal insured savings account that typically has a fixed interest rate and fixed withdrawal date.
 By placing your money in a CD, you are promising the bank that the money will be on deposit for a certain amount of time.

-Banks often offer better rates on CD’s because of this promise.
+Banks often offer better interest rates on CD’s because of this promise.
 When your CD matures, your funds become available and you can withdraw them or put them back in another CD to gain even more interest.
-Many banks offer automatic renewals of CD’s for their customer’s convince.
+Many banks offer automatic renewals of CD’s for their customer’s convenience.
 There are many types of CD’s on the market.
 Talk to your customer service representative to find out what CD will best suit your needs.